Stories by Storie

 You've probably heard of Cinderella.
 In fact, you've probably seen a movie or two about her story.
 But, did you know that many authors have adapted Cinderella's story with a humorous twist or to represent various cultures from around the world?
 Here are some of my favorite versions of Cinderella.
 These can be read to compare and contrast or just for fun!

-You can click on any of the covers below to learn more about these Cinderella stories, or click the buttons to shop these books on Amazon or Bookshop.
+You can click on any of the titles below to learn more about these Cinderella stories, or click the buttons to shop these books on Amazon or Bookshop.

 AMAZON